The Ultimate Guide to Grandma Camp

 Let’s face it, kids are sometimes hard to please when it comes to eating.
 A wise man one said that you can lead a horse to water, but you can’t make him drink.
 But an even wiser man added, “However, you can salt his haystack.”

-In this chapter, we’re going to talk about “salting the haystack” to get even the pickiest grandkids eating the meals at grandma camp.
+In this chapter, we’re going to talk about “salting the haystack” to get even the pickiest grandkids eating the meals you make at grandma camp.

 Enhancing Your Camp